mortonne/psireact/README.md

 ## Citation

-If you use PsiReact, please cite the following paper:
+If you use PsiReact, please cite the following:

-Morton NW, Schlichting ML, Preston AR.
+ * Morton NW, Schlichting ML, Preston AR.
 In press.
 Representations of common event structure in medial temporal lobe and frontoparietal cortex support efficient inference.
+ * Morton NW.
+2020.
+PsiReact: Modeling of response time data.
+Zenodo. http://doi.org/10.5281/zenodo.4282758